0Reab/Mod-config-web-spider/README.md

 3. Run script `python mod_config_spider.py`

-The mod list file can contain either exact mod names (as shown on the workshop) or direct URLs to mod pages.
+The mod list file can contain either exact mod names (as shown on the workshop) or direct URLs to mod pages.<b>
 Numbering is optional.

-When you run the script, it’ll ask what type of list entries you're using.
+When you run the script, it’ll ask what type of list entries you're using.<b>
 At the end, you'll be asked if you want to open the mod pages in your browser to double-check them.